RenanM05/AdvancedPython2022/FinalProject/MyQRPackage/README.md

     README.md
 ```

-The other folders, like build, dist, MyQRPackage.egg-info is due the command
+The other folders, like: *build, dist, MyQRPackage.egg-info* is due to the command
 ```bash
 python setup.py sdist bdist_wheel
 ```
-!Notice that the code was uploaded to my TestPyPI (or PyPI) with:
+Notice that the code was uploaded to my TestPyPI (or PyPI) with:

 ```bash
 twine upload --repository testpypi dist/*
 ```

 >> Travis CI
 It is a hidden file called `.travi.yml`.
 This file is updated inside `MyQRPackage`